Mail Application Scout

 Test Results

-Incoming and outgoing tests both record the total delivery duration of the mail, but incoming tests break down the total delivery duration into the total delivery duration across all hops and the server processing time.
+Incoming and outgoing tests both record the total delivery duration of the mail, but incoming tests break it down into the total delivery duration across all hops and the server processing time.

 Test metrics